Germany

 DE: Germany JÜLICH - Forschungszentrum Jülich GmbH, Projektträger Jülich

 The Projektträger Jülich (Project Management Jülich) is a German research management agency within the Forschungszentrum Jülich which undertakes the management of R&D and innovation programmes on behalf of various contractors representing the national government: mainly the Federal Ministry of Education and Research (BMBF), the Federal Ministry of Economics and Technology (BMWi) and the Federal Ministry for Environment (BMU).
-It also hosts several national contact points (NCPs) for Horizon 2020, among others for Industrial Technologies “Nanotechnologies, Materials, Biotechnologies and New Production Technologies” (NMBP).
+It also hosts several national contact points (NCPs) for Horizon Europe, among others for Industrial Technologies Cluster 4 „Digital, Industry and Space“.
 With expertise in research and innovation management, Project Management Jülich supports its clients in the German federal government and state governments as well as the European Commission in implementing their research policy goals with a focus on project funding.

 Project funding furnishes the public authorities with an instrument that they can use to set the course for research.
-With more than 1100 employees, Project Management Jülich covers a broad range of topics.
+With more than 1600 employees, Project Management Jülich covers a broad range of topics.
 It combines scientific and structural expertise with administrative competence in a neutral manner independent of its own economic interests.
-In 2018, the managed funding volume increased to 1750 Million €.
-As a largely independent organizational unit of Forschungszentrum Jülich GmbH, which is one of the largest scientific research centres in Europe with over 5,000 employees, Project Management Jülich benefits from a progressive scientific environment and access to excellent infrastructure facilities.
-Apart from Jülich, it has branches in Berlin and Rostock-Warnemünde.
+In 2023, the managed funding volume increased to 3390 Million €.
+As a largely independent organizational unit of Forschungszentrum Jülich GmbH, which is one of the largest scientific research centres in Europe with over 7,000 employees, Project Management Jülich benefits from a progressive scientific environment and access to excellent infrastructure facilities.
+Apart from Jülich, it has branches in Berlin, Bonn and Rostock-Warnemünde.
 In 2004, Project Management Jülich introduced a quality management system and in 2005 this quality assurance measure was certified according to the DIN EN ISO 9001 standard.

 DE: Germany - Saxony SMWK - Sächsisches Staatsministerium für Wissenschaft, Kultur und Tourismus